DSHydro/SnowML/docs/poster_ideas.md

 - Our multi-huc trained LSTM model predicts ungauged basins with accuracy comparable to the locally trained model
 - The main drawback: longer training times.
 For predictions future SWE on gauged basins, use our lightweight local training model!
-- Graph above shows results from the High Creek-Naneum Creek sub-watershed near Yakima valley, an important watershed for Washington Agriculture.
+- Resuts above reflect the High Creek-Naneum Creek sub-watershed near Yakima valley.
-- Of course, not all of our results are **quite** this good.
-Our goodness of fit statistics for the Naches and Upper Yakima regions:
+- Not all of our results are **quite** this good, but we acheived respectable goodness of fit statistics throughout the Naches and Upper Yakima sub-basins, an import region for Washington Agriculture.